 Head inside and an entirely different story unfolds.
 For, located in the crypt there are several mummies, dating back to between the 17th and 19th-centuries.
 Although no one quite knows why the mummies, who were members of some of Dublin’s wealthiest families, are so well preserved, they can be visited during select times in the week for a small fee.

 The former 19th-century pharmacy turned bookstore and craft shop was once visited by James Joyce and is even listed as a location in his world-famous novel, Ulysses.
-Today it’s a must-see for any bibliophile on a trip to the Irish Capital.
+Today it’s a must-see for any bibliophile on a trip to the Irish Capital and is free to visit.

 Just metres away from St Patrick’s Cathedral, behind a wrought iron gate and flowering cherry blossom trees, there’s a library dating back hundreds of years.
 Once a place where Bram Stoker studied and Jonathan Swift read books from the library’s expansive collections, today Marsh’s library remains one of Dublin’s hidden gems.